Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

-In this context, inspired by the brain's neuroplasticity, we propose a dynamic architecture to flexibly adapt the model to different modalities and handle variations in the number of spectral bands, as illustrated in Fig.~\ref{ooarc}.
-The whole architecture follows the design of masked image modeling (MIM)~\cite{he2022masked}.
+As illustrated in Fig.~\ref{ooarc}, the whole architecture follows the design of masked image modeling (MIM)~\cite{he2022masked}.
 The main difference from traditional masked autoencoders (MAE) lies in DOFA's capacity to process input images with various channels.
-This flexibility is achieved through a hypernetwork-based dynamic weight generator, a critical component of the model's design.
-The dynamic weight generator takes inputs from the spectral wavelength associated with each image channel and predicts the patch embedding matrix $\mathbf{E}$ for different data modalities dynamically to learn specific representations for each modality.
+This flexibility is achieved through a hypernetwork-based dynamic weight generator.
+The dynamic weight generator takes inputs from the spectral wavelength associated with each image channel, and dynamically predicts the patch embedding matrix $\mathbf{E}$ for different data modalities.
+As presented in Fig.~\ref{wave_vis}, the dynamic weight generator maps spectral band configurations to a weight space.
+In open-world tasks with new spectral ranges or sensors, it interpolates this space to produce appropriate weights for the given input.
 The latent representations are then passed through a series of shared Transformer blocks for learning generalizable multimodal representations.
-These blocks apply self-attention mechanisms to capture the complex interactions between different image parts.

 Parallel to the dynamic weight generation for the encoder part of the network, the dynamic decoder is responsible for reconstructing the output image from the encoded latent space.
 Similarly, the dynamic decoder utilizes another set of dynamically generated weights to ensure that the reconstructed image matches the number of spectral bands of the target modality.
 We employ a MIM strategy to train this self-supervised architecture.
 The input images are masked randomly, and the model learns to reconstruct these missing parts.
-As the parameters in DOFA are learned across different modalities, this process helps learn robust multimodal representations beneficial for various EO tasks.
-After the pertaining process, the model can be finetuned for specific downstream tasks with fewer learnable parameters and training costs to tailor the model to specific EO applications without extensive retraining.
-The model can be transferred to various EO applications by integrating dynamic weight generation and decoding, from high-resolution optical imaging to multispectral and hyperspectral sensing.
+As the parameters in DOFA are learned across different modalities, this process helps the model to learn robust multimodal representations beneficial for various EO tasks.
+After the pre-training process, the model can be transferred to various EO applications without extensive retraining thanks to the dynamic weight generation, from high-resolution optical imaging to multispectral and hyperspectral sensing.